Unbound-Music/NetNativeAudioPlugin/README.md

-# NetNativeAudioPlugin
+# NetNativeAudioPlugin (NNAP)
- NetNativeAudioPlugin (NNAP) is more that just another plugin library.
-NNAP is a complete development package allowing the creation of MANAGED .NET (C#) audio plugins that can target multiple plugins formats and operating systems from a SINGLE CODE BASE, natively, w/o the need for .NET when deployed.
+ NetNativeAudioPlugin (NNAP) is more that just another audio plugin library.
+NNAP is a complete development SDK allowing the creation of MANAGED .NET (C#) audio plugins that can target multiple plugins formats and operating systems from a SINGLE CODE BASE, natively, w/o the need for .NET when deployed.

 ## Feature Highlights